Director of the Program in Medieval and Renaissance Studies

-“Dead Likenesses and Sex Machines: Shakespearean Media Theory,” forthcoming in A Handbook of Shakespeare, Gender, and Embodiment (Oxford, 2014), edited by Valerie Traub.
+“Dead Likenesses and Sex Machines: Shakespearean Media Theory,” for A Handbook of Shakespeare, Gender, and Embodiment (Oxford, 2016), edited by Valerie Traub.

 “Shakespeare, Synaesthesia, and Post-Reformation Phenomenology,” Criticism 54.3 (2013): 403–417, in a special issue on “Shakespeare and Phenomenology,” ed.
 James Kearney and Kevin Curran.

 “Of Stones and Stony Hearts: Desdemona, Hermione, and Post-Reformation Theater,” in The Indistinct Human in Renaissance Literature (Palgrave, 2012), ed.
 Jean Feerick and Vin Nardizzi.

 “Reading the Body,” chapter 36 of A New Companion to Renaissance Literature and Culture, ed.
 Michael Hattaway (Blackwell, 2010).

 Gender and the Body on the Early Modern Stage

 Shakespeare and Adaptation

 Theory/Technology/Media from Plato to Video Games (co-taught with Dan Morgan)